elephantscale/internet2-cloud-course-v2/labs/09-kubernetes/kubernetes-3-cloud.md

 kubectl  cluster-info
 ```

-**Instructor: Before each lab, go through theory**

-Once this k8 cluster is running, try do these labs
+Once the cluster is running, try to do these labs

 [Deploy a pod](kubernetes-3a-pod.md)